 On the other hand, indirect TPMS does not rely on physical pressure sensors.
 Instead, it uses the vehicle's anti-lock braking system (ABS) and wheel speed sensors to estimate tire pressure.
 It works on the principle that under-inflated tires have a smaller diameter and thus rotate faster than properly inflated ones.
 By comparing the rotational speeds of the tires, the system can detect discrepancies and alert the driver if a tire is significantly under-inflated.

-Both systems aim to provide timely warnings before a tire becomes critically under-inflated, potentially preventing accidents and breakdowns.
+Both systems aim to provide timely warnings before a tire becomes critically under-inflated, potentially catching conditions that can lead to breakdowns.
 With technological advancements, modern TPMS units are becoming more sophisticated, offering additional data such as tire temperature and providing more accurate readings.
 This seamless integration of technology into tire management ensures that drivers are always informed, contributing to safer and more efficient travel experiences.

 Benefits of Tire Pressure Monitoring for Trailers